ritiktanwar1562/task-32-chess-game/README.md

 ## About Project

+This is my Offline Chess Game project made using React JS.

-I made this offline chess game using React JS to improve my React and JavaScript skills.
-While working on this project, I learned how to implement different chess rules and manage the game state using React.
+I made this project to improve my React and JavaScript skills.
+Before this, I had only made small React projects.
+This project helped me understand how to build a bigger application with different components and game logic.

-I made this project step by step.
-First, I created the chess board and placed all the pieces in their starting positions.
-After that, I added the movement logic for each piece.
-Then I implemented features like turn switching, check, checkmate, castling, pawn promotion, move history and timers.
-I tested every feature while developing the project and fixed the issues I found.
+While making this project, I learned many chess rules and implemented them step by step.

+---

 ## Features

-- 8x8 chess board
+- 8×8 Chess Board
 - All chess pieces with correct starting positions
-- Valid movement for all pieces
+- Piece movement validation
-- Turn system for White and Black
+- White and Black turn system
 - Check detection
 - Checkmate detection
-- Draw detection
-- Castling
-- En Passant
-- Pawn Promotion
+- Move notation
 - Move history
-- Move notation
+- Captured pieces
 - Undo move
-- Captured pieces
 - Timer for both players
+- Game over when timer reaches zero
 - Legal move highlighting

+---

 ## Technologies Used